-- 6. Assemble the parts in the reverse order.
+- 4. Remove the nozzle nut of a clogged nozzle by turning it a 1⁄4 turn anticlockwise.
+Exercise care so as not to lose the rubber seal. - 5.
+Clean the tip of the nozzle with compressed air or with a plastic brush.
+Never use a steel brush or metal pins as these may damage the nozzle. - 6.
+Assemble the parts in the reverse order.
 Make sure the nozzle nut reaches the stop position when turned a 1⁄4 turn, clockwise. - 7.
 Turn the mode selector to the ON (1) position and the main power switch to the ON (1) position. - 8.
 Open the main valve for the wash water. - 9.
 Refit the removed covers and lock them in place. - 10.
 Start operation again as in section 6.1 (Check measures for restart).

-It is important that the nozzle nuts (see Figure 8.2) are refitted correctly after the nozzles have been cleaned.
+It is important that the nozzle nuts (see Figure 8.3.1) are refitted correctly after the nozzles have been cleaned.
 If a nozzle nut loosens, the nozzle tip will fall out and the water jet created will then destroy the filter fabric.